 Sweet Breakfast Options

 Prefer something sweet to savory after a workout?

-You have to try these Oatmeal Buttermilk Pancakes from Erica’s Recipes.
+- You have to try these Oatmeal Buttermilk Pancakes from Erica’s Recipes.
 Not only a great option as breakfasts for athletes, but kids will love them too.

-Love oatmeal but feel stuck with the same old?
+- Love oatmeal but feel stuck with the same old?
 Spice your morning up with Sweet Potato Blueberry Baked Oatmeal.
 It’s ready in only 30 minutes and is a crowd pleaser.

-Spoonful of Flavor is kicking it up with Trail Mix Breakfast Bars.
+- Spoonful of Flavor is kicking it up with Trail Mix Breakfast Bars.
 Perfect for on the go or if you have a busy morning planned.
 They are healthy, easy to make, and gluten free.

 Healthy Pre-Workout Food for Athletes

 What you choose may depend on the length and intensity of your workout, so we have options for everything!

 Most of these are great as snacks for athletes on the go, and have minimal prep and cooking time.

 - Snacking in Sneakers has created these awesome Watermelon Protein Gummies, that you can make with only 4 ingredients!

-Need something on your way out the door?
+- Need something on your way out the door?
 Try my favorite Cherry Chocolate Chip Baked Oatmeal Cups.

-The Foodie Dietitian has cooked up some Almond Butter and Jelly Energy Bites that are great for a pre-workout choice.
+- The Foodie Dietitian has cooked up some Almond Butter and Jelly Energy Bites that are great for a pre-workout choice.
 They are full of energy and may take you back to your childhood days!

 Healthy Post Workout Food for Athletes

 So, you just finished a workout and are absolutely starving!
-It’s important to refuel with a combination of carbohydrates and protein.
+This is where athlete snacks come into play.

 Smoothies can be among the best pre workout food and can also be ideal as a post workout snack because they don’t require a lot of prep and are easy to drink on the go.

 - The Chocolate and Tart Cherry Recovery Smoothie from Veg Girl RD is slightly different because sour cherries are used versus the traditional maraschino.

-Looking for a vegan smoothie?
+- Looking for a vegan smoothie?
 The Post Workout Carrot Smoothie from Simple Scrumptious Cooking fits the bill.

 - This Banana Date Protein Shake is vegan and gluten free and high in protein.
 It’s perfect as a protein snack for athletes or those who struggle eating enough protein to support activity.

-This Dark Chocolate Raspberry Vegan Protein Shake from Occasionally Eggs is almost too pretty to eat, but a great choice for a vegan athlete diet.
+- This Dark Chocolate Raspberry Vegan Protein Shake from Occasionally Eggs is almost too pretty to eat, but a great choice for a vegan athlete diet.

 As you can see, there are endless options for healthy recipes for athletes, and some for every dietary preference.
 I hope you found this post helpful!

 Do you have any favorite pre or post workout foods?